adaltas/node-each/README.md

 ## Using the `relax` option

-When the `relax` option is active, the internal scheduler permit the registration of new items with `call` even after an error.
+When the `relax` option is active, the internal scheduler permits the registration of new items with the `call` function even after an error.

 It doesn't affect the processing of an `items` list.
-An error while handling one of the item will prevent additionnal execution and reject its promise.
-What it does is to provide the ability to register and execute new items with `call`.
+An error while handling one of the items prevents additionnal execution and rejects the items' promise.
+However, it provides the ability to register and execute new items with `call`.

 This is an example with the [default behavior](./samples/options.relax.false.js):